davjfish/helper_files/lxd.md

 - You may also need to remove the old trusts on the cluster: `lxc config trust list`
 - It may also be necessary to reset the cluster db leader:  `sudo lxd cluster recover-from-quorum-loss`
 - **NOTE ABOUT SUBNETS** If the different nodes are on different networks, you will have to configure the `fan.underlay_subnet` in the `lxc network edit ldxfan0` to something appropriate for all networks.
 For example, if the inital network is `142.130.6.0/24` and the other network is `142.130.4.0/24`, you will have to set the fan.underlay subnet to `142.130.0.0/16`
+- sometimes things get ugly with clusters when one node is not behaving properly. you  might need to run the following command when recovering from a loss of quorum `sudo lxd cluster recover-from-quorum-loss`.
+Also, sometimes when adding a cluster fails, there will be ghost entries in the `sudo lxd cluster list` list.
+This might be true even when they do not show up when doing `lxc cluster list`.

 ### ssh
 - create a user on the container: `lxc exec mycontainer -- adduser me`